Ebaka716/searchV3/src/docs/TEMPLATES.md

 ## Overview
 Templates are modular components for rendering different types of search/research results.
 Each template is responsible for displaying a specific answer type in a consistent, styled format.

+**Note:** The demoSearches data now only includes one example per type (ticker, term, question), each with small/medium/large context, to simplify template testing and variant switching.

 ---

 ## TickerAnswerTemplate